EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/submit-a-bug-report.md

 Add any other context about the problem here.

 **Checklist**
-Put an X in each of the [] if you agree with these 3 things.
+Put an X in each of the [] if you agree with these 4 things.

-[] - I agree that I will not get any support from mods that have updated to 1.13x versions and do not support 1.12.
+[] - I agree that I will not get any support from mods that are dead/unsupported, or have updated to 1.13x versions and refuse to help with 1.12.
 [] - I agree that I will not receive *ANY* support if I modified the modpack at all.
 [] - I have read the Pinned Issue.
 [] - I followed the template and gave as much info as I could.